manual

 you can turn it off and set the volume gate yourself.

-the response to my voice is delayed. (high latency)
+the response to my voice is delayed. (latency)

-on windows: try asio or kernel mode for audio input.
+on windows: switch to exclusive mode for audio input.

 make sure your music app is also set up for low-latency audio.